What is the ABDR?

 The Australian Breast Device Registry (ABDR) is a Commonwealth-funded Monash University-led health initiative that records health data relating to breast device surgery.
 The registry is designed to track patient health outcomes, monitor the long-term safety and performance of breast devices and benchmark the quality of surgery involving breast implants, breast tissue expanders and acellular dermal matrices.
 The ABDR:

 - Provides progressive reports, using validated data, to key stakeholders such as surgeons, hospitals, the TGA (Therapeutic Goods Administration) and Department of Health

-- Helps provide recipients of breast devices peace of mind that the product is being tracked and facilitates quicker communication in the event of a product recall
+- Helps provide recipients of breast devices peace of mind that the product is being tracked and facilitates quicker communication in the event of a hazard alert

 - Is the first registry in the world to have the support of all surgical craft groups: The Australian Society of Plastic Surgeons (ASPS), Australasian College of Cosmetic Surgery (ACCS) and Breast Surgeons of Australian & New Zealand Inc. (BreastSurgANZ) to develop and implement a registry

 - Is conducted by Monash University’s School of Public Health & Preventive Medicine

 - Is an opt-out registry to maximise data representation